Amelia Boultbee: Political career

 In 2022, Boultbee ran for Penticton City Council, winning a seat and receiving the most votes of any candidate.

-On February 26, 2024, Boultbee was nominated as the Conservative Party of BC's candidate for Penticton-Summerland in the 2024 October provincial election.
+On February 26, 2024, Boultbee was nominated as the Conservative Party of British Columbia's candidate for Penticton-Summerland in the 2024 provincial election.
 She went on to win a seat in the Legislative Assembly of BC, defeating BC NDP candidate Tina Lee by 317 votes.
-She is the first female MLA to represent the riding, and served in the official opposition's shadow cabinet as the Critic for Children and Family Development.
-Her policy priorities include a new healthcare centre for Summerland, tackling the opioid crisis, and opposing the approved gravel pit in Summerland.
+She is the first woman MLA to represent the riding and served in the Official Opposition's shadow cabinet as the critic for Children and Family Development.
+Her policy priorities included a new healthcare centre for Summerland, tackling the opioid crisis, and opposing the approved gravel pit in Summerland.

-In March 2025, Boultbee advocated for accountability in the Ministry of Children and Family Development after Chantelle Williams, an 18 year old Indigenous child under the care of the ministry was found dead in Port Alberni outside of her group home on January 28, 2025.
+In March 2025, Boultbee advocated for accountability in the Ministry of Children and Family Development after Chantelle Williams, an 18-year-old Indigenous child under the care of the ministry, was found dead in Port Alberni outside of her group home on January 28, 2025.
 She has called for the release of a coroner's inquest.
+She has had public disagreements with MLA Dallas Brodie over LGBTQ rights.

-On October 20, 2025, Boultbee resigned from the BC Conservative caucus to sit as an independent, shortly after fellow BC Conservative MLA Elenore Sturko was removed from caucus for opposing the leadership of John Rustad.
+On October 20, 2025, Boultbee resigned from the BC Conservative caucus to sit as an independent shortly after fellow party MLA Elenore Sturko was removed from caucus for opposing the leadership of John Rustad.
 She called on John Rustad to resign as leader of the BC Conservatives.

+On July 3, 2026, Boultbee crossed the floor to join the governing BC NDP caucus after serving as an independent for more than eight months.
+She cited a shift toward "Trump-style populism" under new BC Conservative leader Kerry-Lynne Findlay as the reason she would not be returning to its caucus.
+Premier David Eby said Boultbee had demonstrated a commitment to representing her constituents and welcomed her to the government caucus.
+Her floor crossing gave the party a working majority in the Legislative Assembly.